strncat/strncat.github.io/_posts/graphics/2023-10-12-recursive-ray-tracing.markdown

 <h4><b>Total Internal Reflection</b></h4>
 <p style="text-align:center;"><img src="{{ site.url }}/assets/graphics/recursive-ray-tracing/03-internal-reflection.png" width="50%" class="center"></p>

-What happens above is that usually when $\theta_2 < theta2_max$, we'll have some reflected direction and some transmitted drection.
-But once you pass this critical $\theta_{max}$, we won't see a transmitted ray any more.
+What happens above is that usually when $$\theta_2 < theta2_max$$, we'll have some reflected direction and some transmitted drection.
+But once you pass this critical $$\theta_{max}$$, we won't see a transmitted ray any more.
 This also only happens when light goes from a higher index of refraction to lower index of refraction (water to air), no light is transmitted.
 So to summarize: all the light reflects when
 - when the incident angle exceeds a critical angle.
 - we're going from a higher refraction index to a lower one.